propalparolnapervom/CONTAINERIZATION/KUBERNETES/COMMANDS/KUBECTL Commands.md

       minikube   Ready     master    1h        v1.10.0
 ```

+## Remove Pods from Node, mark the node as Unschedulable

-Drain node in preparation for maintenance
+Drain node (in preparation for maintenance, for example)

+> **NOTE**: This is to:
-> NOTE: The given node will be marked unschedulable to prevent new pods from arriving.
+> - mark the Node unschedulable to prevent new pods from arriving;
+> - remove all present Pods from the Node.

 ```
 # Dry-run